By plane: Runway 34 Restaurant - Zurich (Video / Photo)

 The flight consisted of two segments: Zhukovsky airfield - Warsaw (for refueling) - Zurich.
 This was also the last flight in the history of the aircraft.
 On June 26, 2005, the plane landed on runway 28 at Zurich Airport, its final destination.
 At the age of 48, Ilyushin IL-14 (msn 7343408) flew smoothly from Moscow to Zurich.

 Upon arrival, the aircraft was taken to a hangar by SR Technics.
 The remaining fuel was removed and the hydraulic oil was drained.
 On July 3, the plane was cleaned and ready to move to the place where the restaurant was to be built.

-On July 7, 2005, the plane was towed from the SR Technics hangar and positioned on the spot where you can see it today, on Rohrstrasse 67, 8152 Glattbrugg - Switzerland.
+On July 7, 2005, the plane was towed from the SR Technics hangar and positioned where you can still see it today, Rohrstrasse 67, 8152 Glattbrugg - Switzerland.
 Specifically, near Zurich International Airport, southwest of runway 16/34.

 The aircraft was restored to the interior and preserved, and around it was built a building in the form of a hangar. restaurant Runway NEVER officially opened its doors on 13 October 2005.
 To get an idea of what it's like inside, check out the pictures below!

 As you can see, the restaurant offers a beautiful view over the Zurich-Kloten International Airport.